jshin47/relativity-swe-assessment/README.md

 dotnet run
 ```

 Note: The database will be automatically dropped and populated from the `netflix1.csv` file every time you restart the server.
+This operation can take a minute or so.

 ## Client